 US military spending is somewhere from $700 billion annually (a 100% increase in the last decade) to over a trillion dollars when you add in interest payments from past wars, nuclear power weapons, intelligence gathering, Veteran benefits, Homeland Security and more.
 It represents more than half of the discretionary spending in the federal budget and half of the world military spending.… Read more ...

-how to do essay writing
+essay writing website

 Obama budget: More cuts are coming